top of page

 It comes from rye, barley, corn, wheat, or merely a mash, which is a mix of grains and aged most likely in charred oak barrels.

-• American Whiskey from Kentucky (95% supply), but can be made anywhere in the USA and must be made here
+• American Whiskey is from Kentucky (95% supply), but it can be made anywhere in the USA and must be made here.

 • Aging: no minimum aging in new charred oak